Install Extras

 Edictum has zero required dependencies.
 Install only what you need with pip extras.

 Edictum has zero required dependencies.
-The base install gives you the core pipeline and Python contract support.
+The base install gives you the core pipeline and Python rule support.
 Everything else is opt-in through pip extras.

 Quick Start